Account Information page

 • Field set with some member fields.

-• Extended field set (optional) with some member fields.
+• Extended field set (optional) with some member fields, such Avatar.

 • Detail page layout block that will host the content of the second tab.